 Aullwood Apple Fest

-Micron and Bullet.
-They’re not exactly manning the booth, but dogging the booth doesn’t sound right, either. |
+but dogging the booth doesn’t sound right, either.

 One of my very favorite local events, the Apple Fest at Aullwood Audubon Center & Farm.
 I love being outdoors on a beautiful fall day with the smell of wood smoke in the air.
 Apple butter is cooking in kettles and apple pie is baking in the dutch ovens over an open fire.
 Puppy raisers Jerry and Jerri manage the CCI booth at this annual event.
 This year they brought their 17th pup, Bullet.
 Seventeenth puppy.
 These guys are pros in the CCI puppy raising business –my heroes and mentors.